otrv4/otrv4/otrv4.md

    Authenticator = SHA3-512(MKmac || Encrypted_message)
    ```

+3. Forget and reveal MAC keys.
+The conditions for revealing MAC keys is in the
+   "Revealing MAC keys" section.

 #### When you receive a Data Message:

 Reject messages with `ratchet_id` less than the `i-1` or greater than `i+1`
 Reject messages with `message_id` less than the `k`.

+This is to enforce rejecting messages delivered out of order.

 TODO: Why do we reject messages with ratchet_id < i-1 if we dont do anything with
 messages with ratchet_id i-1?
 Now, we should do (for allowing receiving messages)